 - Look after the school environment (including by disposing of litter appropriately), the building, furniture, equipment and display at all times (see note below) - Observe the Code of Conduct for out-of-lesson behaviour - Line up and wait sensibly outside classrooms - Follow the rules about ball games and the use of outdoor space - Wear correct uniform, in the appropriate way at school and when travelling to and from school - Observe the rules on jewellery as set out in the uniform policy - Bring only personal property that you need to school (electronic music playing devices such as MP3 devices are not permitted.
 The school advises parents/carers and students against bringing mobile phones to school.
-Where they are brought to school their use must be completely in line with the expected behaviour set out below) - Only consume food and drink at the permitted time and in the appropriate area of the school - Refrain from bringing chewing gum to school or eating it on the school site - Stay on site at all times unless under the supervision of an adult - Give a good account of The Jubilee Academy within the wider community by being polite and considerate towards the school's neighbours and other people that you may meet on the way to and from school each day
+Where they are brought to school their use must be completely in line with the expected behaviour set out below) - Only consume food and drink at the permitted time and in the appropriate area of the school

+Give a good account of The Jubilee Academy within the wider community by being polite and considerate towards the school's neighbours and other people that you may meet on the way to and from school each day